Seth-Gers-2002/Uni_Group_project_website/cp3407_project_development_files/iteration_1.md

 - Implement basic form validation and data submission protocols.
 - Develop backend endpoints to store the captured information securely.
 - Test the feature under realistic conditions (e.g., in varying network conditions).
+- Stated a kaban board for tracking user stories
 * Story: 3,4 on 13/3/2025 and 5,8 on 14/3/2025

+Aaron
+- Developed the Wireframes for all pages and the website
+- Designed the website style guide
+- Projected and developed client interaction
+- Conducted market research

+Seth
+- Created and managed the Github
+- Established the skeleton of the website
+- Researched and provided materials that would be used to for project development
+- Recorded meeting and design briefs

 ### Burn Down for iteration-1: